Pension Led Funding

-One of the most immediate benefits of this form of funding is that unlike other types of funding, some of the interest paid goes straight back into your pension, offering the potential for significant pension value enhancement.
+Unlike other types of funding, some of the interest paid goes straight back into your pension, offering the potential for significant pension value enhancement and pays for itself.

 - A commercial Loan can be made to your own company, or a third party company.